KeyanSong/431-2018/slides/class09/README.md

 6. You may be interested in the list of R Resources (free courses, books, tutorials and cheat sheets) [compiled by Paul van der Laken here](https://paulvanderlaken.com/2017/08/10/r-resources-cheatsheets-tutorials-books/) in August 2017.

-7. Sweeney Todd opens this Friday evening 2018-09-29 at the Brecksville Theatre.
-Details at https://github.com/THOMASELOVE/theater.
-If you plan to come, we have been told to encourage you to buy a ticket in advance.
+7. Promotional announcement: *Sweeney Todd* opens [this Friday evening 2018-09-29 at the Brecksville Theatre](https://github.com/THOMASELOVE/theater), and runs for nine performances over three weekends.
+If you're coming, we encourage you to [buy a ticket in advance](https://github.com/THOMASELOVE/theater).